Anton Walkes: Atlanta United

 On 9 January 2020, Walkes returned to Major League Soccer club Atlanta United, three seasons following his loan with the club.
 He made his club debut on 18 February in the CONCACAF Champions League against Motagua, starting in the 1–1 draw.

 Charlotte FC

 On 14 December 2021, Walkes was selected by Charlotte FC in the 2021 MLS Expansion Draft.
 He made 23 appearances for the club, starting in 21 matches during the club's inaugural season.

 Personal life and death

 Born in Lewisham, Walkes was of Bajan descent on his father's side, and Welsh descent on his mother's side.
-He and his partner, Alexis, had a daughter named Alya.
+He and his partner, Alexis, had a daughter named Ayla.

 In November 2018, Walkes pleaded guilty to driving while disqualified, being fined and receiving a sentence of 120 hours of community service.

 On 18 January 2023, Walkes was in Miami, Florida where Charlotte FC was holding a twelve-day training camp.
 At around 3 p.m.
 Eastern Time, he was injured in a two-boat collision near Miami Marine Stadium.
 He was taken to hospital, where he died from his injuries the following morning, at the age of 25.